Frank Reginald Carey: Early life and career

 In 1930 Carey was posted to No. 43 Squadron RAF based at RAF Tangmere near Chichester, West Sussex.
 After serving for one year and improving his technical grade, Carey was posted to RAF Worthy Down near Winchester where he spent most of his time in the workshops rebuilding and servicing Napier Lion engines.
 In 1935, after several applications, he was selected for pilot training.
 He was sent to No. 6 Flying Training School at Netheravon in Wiltshire.
 Little of Carey's flight training is known since his logbook was lost.
 Carey passed out as a Sergeant pilot, rejoining 43 Squadron, now flying the Hawker Fury.
 While in Wiltshire he met his first wife, Kathleen Ivy Steele.
 They were married at Winchester Registry office on 1 July 1936 and moved to a house in Arundel.

 Carey arrived at Tangmere on 30 November 1936.
 Carey's 5-foot 3-inch frame earned him the nickname Chota ("little one"), a name absorbed by the RAF from its time in India.
-Carey flew the Bristol Bulldog, Gloster Gauntlet and Hawker Demon.
+Carey flew the Bristol Bulldog, Gloster Gauntlet and Hawker Demon biplane fighters.
 In August 1936 Caesar Hull joined the squadron.
 Hull was also to become a fighter ace in World War II.
 The squadron competed at Sutton Bridge in January 1937 for the Sir Philip Sassoon Flight Attack Challenge Trophy.
 On 26 June 1937 Carey participated in the Hendon Air Displays.
 In June 1938 Peter Townsend was assigned to the squadron.
-In August 1938 the squadron was sent to Northern Ireland, No. 2 Armament Training Station for gunnery training before it returned to Tangmere to re-equip with the Hawker Hurricane.
+In August 1938 the squadron was sent to Northern Ireland, No. 2 Armament Training Station for gunnery training before it returned to Tangmere to re-equip with the Hawker Hurricane monoplane.
 From August 1938 to September 1939 the squadron carried our exercises that were consistent with pre-war presumptions that the Luftwaffe would attack across the North Sea with unescorted bombers.
-The exercises were flown with the Armée de l'air.
+The exercises were flown with the French Armée de l'air.
 On 5 August an exercise which simulated the attack of 1,300 German bombers took place over eastern England.
 By this time Carey had amassed at least 600 hours on the Fury alone.

 Second World War

-On 1 September 1939 the German armed forces (Wehrmacht) invaded Poland.
+On 1 September 1939 Germany invaded Poland.
 Britain declared war on 3 September 1939 beginning the war in Europe.
 As the Germans defeated Poland, the Western Allies adopted a defensive posture and the period September 1939 – April 1940 was known as the Phoney War.
 After war was declared 43 Squadron remained in England but moved to RAF Acklington north of Newcastle upon Tyne on 18 November 1939.
 The unit now formed part of No. 13 Group RAF which was responsible for the air defence of northern Britain.
 The winter, 1939–1940 was particularly severe but no enemy activity was observed by the squadron.